 Winter Blues are a troublesome, recurrent form of Major Depressive Disorder.

-Every year a select group of people seem to get a recurrent episode of Depression.
+Every year a select group of people seems to get a recurrent episode of Depression.
 These symptoms can start as early as age three or four and result in serious impairment.
 People do poorly in school; lose jobs and relationships as a result of having this disorder.

 The major occurrences of this disorder are in the winter months.
 A few people get recurrent episodes of depression every summer, fewer yet have spring or fall recurrences of depression.
 The winter version of this disorder is particularly problematic.

 We have a large number of theories about why this occurs and what the risk factors are for this disorder but so far treatments and prevention efforts are more hit and miss.

 If you have had episodes of Winter Blues you know the havoc it can play with your life.

 Technically Winter Blues are diagnosed as a variation of Major Depressive Disorder (MDD.)
 The specifier of seasonal features is added on to the principle diagnosis of MDD.

 Winter Blues is characterized by what is called “atypical” features.
 The easiest way to describe this is that the person begins to hibernate like an animal preparing for a long winter.